GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 **Update User by ID**<br>
 `http://localhost:3001/api/users/id`

+Unlike `Create New User`, `Update User by ID` does not require that both fields are supplied.
+You can choose to change only one of them.

 **Special case:** If the request body is empty, or there is no body at all, it will not result in an error but the user will not undergo any changes.
-However, unlike creating a new user, updating a user does not require that both fields are supplied.
-You can choose to change only one of them.

 ![Update User by ID](Assets/update_user_by_id.png)